gregoil/rotest/docs/advanced/complex_resources.rst

 For example, if you have a resource that changes behavior according to the current project or context, but still want the two behaviors to be inter-changable.

-This is where the resource adapter can help you.
+This is where the option to create a resource adapter helps you.

+Generally, you can derive from the class ``rotest.management.ResourceRequest`` and implement yourself the `get_type` and `__init__` methods in accordance with you specific needs.
+In most cases the environmental context you need exists in the run config file, which is the argument to the `get_type` method.

+Example for a resource adapter:

 .. code-block:: python

-    from rotest.management import ResourceAdapter
+    from rotest.management.base_resource import ResourceRequest

+    class ResourceAdapter(ResourceRequest):
+        """Holds the data for a resource request.""" def get_type(self, config):
+            """Get the requested resource class.

+            Args:
+                config (dict): the configuration file being used.
+            """
+            if config.get('project') == 'A':
+                return ResourceA

+            else:
+                return ResourceB

     class AdaptiveTest(TestCase):

-        res = ResourceAdapter(config_key='project',
+        res = ResourceAdapter()
-                              resource_classes={'A': ResourceA,
-                                                'B': ResourceB})

 This will give the test a resource named 'res' that would be either an instance of `ResourceA` or of `ResourceB` depending on the value of the field 'project'